brave/vault/documentation/Principles.md

 also updates the information in that entry.

 When updating information,
-the body of the operation is:
+the HTTP body is:

     { timestamp       : '...'
     , envelope        :
       { signature     : '...'
       , nonce         : '...'
       },
     , payload         :
       { privateKey    : '...'
       , iv            : '...'
-      , privateData : '...'
+      , encryptedData : '...'
-      , publicData  : { ... }
+      , plaintextData : { ... }
       }
     }

-The procedure for generating the `envelope` and `payload` properties are the same, with one exception: there is both a `payload.privateData` property and a `payload.publicData` property.
+The procedure for generating the `envelope` and `payload` properties are the same, with one exception: there is both a `payload.encryptedData` property and a `payload.plaintextData` property.
 The latter is an arbitrary JSON object with plaintext information.

-The `timestamp` property is used to implement an advisory locking scheme.
+This operation updates information shared between all applications for the correpsonding user entry, using an advisory locking scheme.
-This operation updates information shared between all applications for the correpsonding user entry.
 To successfully update the shared information, the browser must:

 1. Use the `GET /v1/users/{userId}` operation to retrieve the current information; then,